railsbridge-boston/cookbook/README.md

   our NERD Center contact is and the lead coordinators.
 Re-emphasize that we want the desks set up in U shaped clusters.

-Send an Eventbrite email to everyone, TAs *and* students, asking them to be sure that they bring a photo ID, per NERD Center policy.
+### Registration Coordinator

+If applicable, send an Eventbrite email to everyone about remembering their IDs for front security.

 ## Friday afternoon (Organizer)